rbozal1/Fitness-Tracker/README.md

 ![License](https://img.shields.io/badge/License-APACHE2.0-blue.svg)<br />

-This application is designed to with the purpose of keeping track of a workout routine.
+This application is designed with the purpose of keeping track of a workout routine.

 ## User Story